GiuseppeVizzari/GiuseppeVizzari.github.io/_posts/2023-10-29-Using-proper-terms.md

 As I said, __I can be obnoxious__... but I am strongly convinced that people within the academia should be very careful about language, about using it well.

-As a final note, it is particularly interesting that it took a very long number of extremely specialized people (and [a lot of processing power, and energy](https://www.statista.com/statistics/1384401/energy-use-when-training-llm-models/)) to come up with __a tool whose most interesting feature is to be general__, in a way confirming the point of Epstein's book on the value of generalists in today's world.
+As a final note, it is particularly interesting that it took a very large number of extremely specialized people (and [a lot of processing power, and energy](https://www.statista.com/statistics/1384401/energy-use-when-training-llm-models/)) to come up with __a tool whose most interesting feature is to be general__, in a way confirming the point of Epstein's book on the value of generalists in today's world.